 Verses where it’s unclear to whom maryah is referring

-Luke 1:17 – Here the messenger is referring to the prophecy made at Isaiah 40:3.
+Luke 1:17 – Here, the messenger is referring to the prophecy made in Isaiah 40:3.
 Although in most manuscripts it says ‘prepare the way for Jehovah/Yahweh’, this is one of the places we suspect that YHWH was inserted into the text incorrectly at some point.
 See our page about the Divine Name for more information.
 However, we cannot be certain about this, as the Greek has the usual ‘grammar error’ here that we would expect to be a euphemism for YHWH.
 The Aramaic translation also puts maryah here, so people understood the verse in Isaiah to be referring to Yahweh.

 Acts 2:20 It seems that Acts was originally in Greek, so the Aramaic translator may have chosen to put maryah here off his own back.
 Why ‘may?’
-Well, our translation usually translates expressions like Day of the Lord using Lord, even though the Hebrew Masoretic text usually says “day of Jehovah”.
+Well, our translation usually translates expressions like Day of the Lord using Lord, even though the Hebrew Masoretic text usually says “day of Jehovah/Yahweh”.
 This is because we believe this expression is probably corrupted in the Hebrew text and said Lord originally.

 Acts 13:12 – The original Greek version contains the article (‘the’), so this may be a reference to Jesus, with maryah merely being the choice and opinion of the Aramaic translator.
-The context could support either a reference to the Lord Jesus or a euphemism for Jehovah, since the man being mentioned is a Gentile, both Jesus and Jehovah would be new to him.
-However, it says teachings of the Lord, so it is more likely to be a reference to Jesus because the Apostles were, of course, spreading his teachings and Jesus was known as the Great Teacher.
-However, we don’t know for sure, and leave it as Lord.
+The context could support either a reference to the Lord Jesus or a euphemism for YHWH; since the man is a Gentile, both Jesus and Jehovah/Yahweh would be new to him.
+However, it says teachings of the Lord, so it is more likely to be a reference to Jesus because the Apostles were, of course, spreading his teachings, and Jesus was known as the ‘Great Teacher.’
+However, we don’t know for sure, so we leave it as Lord.

 Acts 13:49 – The original Greek version contains the article (‘the’) here and says the Lord.
 So this maryah may just be the opinion and assumption of the Aramaic translator.
-This is probably to match up with the previous verse which, in Aramaic, was mistranslated to say ‘glorifies God’ instead of ‘glorifying the word of the Lord,’ so using maryah here matches up with the previous mistranslated verse.
+This was probably done to match up with the previous verse, which, in Aramaic, was mistranslated to say ‘glorifies God’ instead of ‘glorifying the word of the Lord,’ so using maryah here matches up with the previous mistranslated verse.
 However, given the Apostle’s comments in verses 46 and 47, the use of Lord here could well have been a euphemism for YHWH.
 We simply cannot tell.

 Acts 14:3 – This verse was originally written in Greek as kyrios.
 The Aramaic translator chose to assume that the Lord here was YHWH, and so used maryah.
-This is probably because Paul and BarNabas are preaching to a Gentile city where some Jews were present, and previously said to them, ‘We were told that we had to speak the word of God to you first’ and have not yet mentioned Jesus (at least as recorded in the account).
+This is probably because Paul and BarNabas were preaching to a Gentile city where some Jews were present, and previously said to them, ‘We were told that we had to speak the word of God to you first’ and have not yet mentioned Jesus (at least as recorded in the account).
 Then, they spend a lot of time ‘boldly telling them about the Lord.’
-Our Aramaic translator seems to have assumed (which may be right) they are teaching them that Jehovah/Yahweh sent Jesus to die for their Sins.
-Thus Lord could be referring to Jehovah, or to Jesus.
+Our Aramaic translator seems to have assumed (which may be right) that they are teaching them that YHWH sent Jesus to die for their Sins.
+Thus Lord could be referring to Jehovah/Yahweh or to Jesus.
 Both would work in the context.
 Since we can’t tell, we are leaving it as Lord.

 Acts 14:25 (mistranslation) – The Aramaic version says they preached the word of maryah, but the original Greek does not mention Lord at all.